Zoki91/NoSQL-Social-Network-Zoran/README.md

 ## Installation

-In order to install this project, you will need to run `npm install` on your terminal and run the command `node server.js` to get started.
+In order to install this project, you will need to run `npm install` on your terminal and run the command `npm start` to get started.

 #

 ## Usage

 You can use this program in your node.js terminal, VS Code terminal or any other windows terminal.
-Simply open the server.js file in the terminal at your desired path location and input `node server.js`
+Simply open the server.js file in the terminal at your desired path location and input `npm start`

 #